 A bounty of new studies suggests machine learning algorithms are more effective at diagnosis than physicians are, but machines are not diagnosing real patients—yet.
 Providers are fairly asking some tough questions of these tools as they relate to care delivery—are they effective, will I get paid, and does this put me at greater risk for malpractice?
 We’ll discuss these implementation hurdles and lay out the timeline for today’s solutions to fully realize the opportunity they represent for patients and providers—lower costs, faster service, and better treatment.

-Fabien Becker, CEO & Co-founder of Arterys
+Fabien Beckers, PhD, CEO & Co-founder of Arterys

 Tod Davis, Associate Director for Data Science at Cedars-Sinai

-11:00AM-11:40AM: AI Has the Power to Turn Pharma On Its Head—But Will It?
+11:00AM-11:40AM: AI Has The Power To Turn Pharma On Its Head—But Will It?